When a Customer awards you the task of servicing their properties, a Contract must first be established within the system.

 3. Select 'Browse' to locate the File(s) you wish to upload and attach against the Contract .
 If it's easier, you can also drag and drop the file from your desktop.

-4. Select 'Save' to save the files uploaded as attachments on the Contract
+4. Select [Create] to save the files uploaded as attachments on the Contract.

 Add a Property to a Contract

-Each Contract needs to be set up with one or more Properties which the Contract covers.
+Each Contract needs to be set up with one or more Properties that the Contract covers.
 These are the Properties that will be serviced during the lifetime of the Contract.

 2. Give the Property a Name.
 This may be the business name or the address of the Property.

-3. Set the 'Region/Zone' for where the Property belongs to as well the Address of the Property and select 'Complete' to finish creating the new Property for your Contract.
+3. Set the 'Region/Zone' for where the Property belongs to as well as the Address of the Property and select [Create] to finish creating the new Property for your Contract.

 4. At this point you will be redirected to the Property screen where you can add additional information regarding your Property.